jameel1k/Cloud/README.md

 #Cloud Portfolio
-#This image shows Azure Cosmos DB, which I created with data.
+#I created an Azure Cosmos DB
+#I created a Blob container with data that I uploaded.